cvs-health/testaro/README.md

 - [pixelmatch](https://www.npmjs.com/package/pixelmatch) to measure motion
 - [WAVE API](https://wave.webaim.org/api/) to perform the `wave' test, using WAVE

-Autotest enables federated accessibility testing by combining several test packages and supplementing them with additional tests.
+Autotest enables federated accessibility testing by combining test packages and supplementing them with additional tests.
 As of January 2022, the counts of tests in the packages referenced above were:
 - `aatt`: 98
 - `alfa`: 103
 - `axe`: 138